Compression of Currents and Varifolds: Nystrom approximation in RKHS

-with probability $1-\delta$ and randomized sample size $m=\mathcal{O}(k\log(k/\delta))$.
-Alternatively, in practice one may sample exactly $m = \lceil (k\log(k/\delta))\rceil$ samples directly from the leverage score distribution without replacement, so that the above bounds hold approximately.
-This is often preferable in practice as the constants involved in the upper bound are large, and may result in oversampling relative to a fixed approximation level.
+with probability $1-\delta$ and randomised sample size $m=\mathcal{O}(k\log(k/\delta))$.
+Alternatively, in practice, one may sample exactly $m = \lceil (k\log(k/\delta))\rceil$ samples directly from the leverage score distribution without replacement, so that the above bounds hold approximately.
+This is often preferable in practice as the constants involved in the upper bound are large and may result in oversampling relative to a fixed approximation level.

-Of course, computing directly the RLS scores $\{l_{i}\}_{i=1}^{n}$ is computationally infeasible due to the prohibitively large kernel matrices and inverses involved.
+Of course, computing the RLS scores $\{l_{i}\}_{i=1}^{n}$ is computationally infeasible due to the prohibitively large kernel matrices and inverses involved.
 As a result, there are a wide array of algorithms that have been developed in order to approximately sample from this distribution while still maintaining the error bounds up to a factor.
-Such algorithms require significantly less memory and computational cost, making them the sampling algorithm of choice in practical situations for the Nystrom approximation.
-In this work, we consider two such sampling methods; the recursive method of \cite{Musco} and more recently the divide and conquer method of \cite{DAC}.
+Such algorithms require significantly less memory and computational cost, making them the algorithm of choice in practical situations for the Nystrom approximation.
+In this work, we consider two such sampling methods with complexity $\mathcal{O}(m^{2}n)$; the recursive method of \cite{Musco} and, more recently, the method of \cite{DAC}.